mne-tools/mne-python/doc/source/python_tutorial.rst

     - morph stc from one brain to another for group studies
     - compute mass univariate statistics base on custom contrasts
     - visualize source estimates
-    - export raw, epochs, and evoked data to other python data analysis libraries i.e. pandas and nitime
+    - export raw, epochs, and evoked data to other python data analysis libraries i.e. pandas
+    - and many more thhings ...

 Want to know more ?